Nudibranch

 Red Handfish

-Why it’s unusual: It can walk on the ocean floor with its fins
+Why it’s weird: It walks across the ocean floor with its pelvic fins

-The amazing Red Handfish uses its fins to walk across the ocean floor
+The red handfish uses its fins to walk across the ocean floor

-The amazing Red Handfish uses its fins to walk across the ocean floor
+The Red Handfish uses its fins to walk across the ocean floor

 Blobfish